SebastianUA/terraform/aws/examples/swf/README.md

-# Work with AWS swf via terraform
+# Work with AWS SWF via terraform

-A terraform module for making swf.
+A terraform module for making SWF.

 ## Usage